 For example, in Minnesota, the state’s medical marijuana program requires full vertical integration with only one type of license – the Medical Cannabis Manufacturer license.
 Currently, only two of these licenses are allowed in the state to grow, process, and sell (at four dispensaries each) cannabis.

-Other states, like Colorado, have ceased to award additional licenses to marijuana companies thereby creating oligopolies as a result.
-In California, regulations passed leading up to opening the state’s opening of the adult-use market in January 2018 allowed large businesses to obtain as many cultivator licenses as they could afford.
+Other states, like Colorado and Oregon, have ceased to award additional licenses to some cannabis businesses in the past thereby creating oligopolies.
+In California, oligopolies are forming in a different way.
+Regulations passed leading up to opening the state’s adult-use market in 2018 allowed large businesses to exploit a loophole and obtain as many cultivator licenses as they could afford.

 The Future of Marijuana and Big Business

 Bottom line, whenever every business that wants to be in an industry cannot enter the market, competition will not flourish.
 The result is the same whether businesses are shut out due to state regulations or because big businesses have deeper pockets and force smaller players to leave.
 Either way, the result is the same.
 Fewer players equals less competition which usually leads to higher prices and limited market growth.

 As Sean Williams of The Motley Fool warned back in 2017, “The culprit for the substantial drop in marijuana prices appears to be big businesses infiltrating the industry and flooding the market with product.
 As with any industry, if big business can push the little guy out, they’ll have considerably more liberties down the road to raise their prices back up and capture a juicier margin, along with greater market share.”